Nzen/Enohar/readme.md

 #### Name

 "Enojar" is a portuguese-origin, infinitive verb meaning _to anger_ .
-That word is [pronounced](https://en.wiktionary.org/wiki/enojar#Pronunciation), in US english, the way this library is spelt.
-Using enojar felt a bit on the nose.
+That word is [pronounced](https://en.wiktionary.org/wiki/enojar#Pronunciation), in North American US english, the way this library is spelt.
+Using eno_jar for a java project felt a bit on the nose.

 ### Contribution